Personal Credit Scores Explained: Everything You Need To Know To Understand, Access, & Improve Your Credit Score

 If you own a business and plan on getting financing for it, you need to understand how credit scores work, how they're calculated, and how to improve your personal credit score.

-Your credit score is a number that tells creditors and other third parties how risky it is to lend money to you.
-Did you realize (and not everyone does) that three separate credit bureaus evaluate your credit?
-Or that there are multiple scoring models used to interpret the data provided by each of these bureaus?
+You probably know that your credit score is supposed to indicate to creditors (and other entities) how risky it is to lend you money.
+However, it isn’t as straightforward as many people imagine.
+Did you realize that three separate credit bureaus evaluate your credit and that there are multiple scoring models used to interpret the data provided by each of these bureaus?

-If you own a business, you will likely be working with many different credit providers.
-So you need a decent understanding of how credit scores work.
-We’ll guide you through the world of credit scores, how they are calculated, and how you can improve yours.
+If you own a business, you may well be working with many different credit providers.
+That’s why you need a solid understanding of credit scores and how they work.
+This article explains how credit scores are calculated and how you can improve your personal credit score.